ikegami-itaru/urjtag-lua/README.md

 ## build
 It may difficult if your environment does not have pkg-config.
+1. Get some package to build urjtag.
+For instance, Ubuntu or debian, `apt-get install -y build-essential bison flex autoconf automake autotools-dev git libusb-1.0-0 libusb-1.0-0-dev readline-common libreadline7 libreadline-dev autopoint libftdi1 libftdi1-dev python3-dev`
 1. Install lua5.3 ( or later) and lua5.3 development package.
-1. Get lua-prompt from https://github.com/ikegami-itaru/urjtag-lua.git and build.
+1. Get lua-prompt from https://github.com/ikegami-itaru/luaprompt and build.
-  - Lua-prompt is fork from https://github.com/ikegami-itaru/urjtag-lua.git with memory leak patch https://github.com/nefelim/luaprompt/commit/3079b72a350638159006483a4c154b3a628c9c32 adding luaprompt.pc for pkg-config.
+  - Lua-prompt is fork from https://github.com/dpapavas/luaprompt with memory leak patch https://github.com/nefelim/luaprompt/commit/3079b72a350638159006483a4c154b3a628c9c32 adding luaprompt.pc for pkg-config.
 1. Install lua-prompt.
 1. Get source for urjtag-lua.
-1. Get some package to build urjtag.
-For Ubuntu, I use `apt-get install -y build-essential bison flex autoconf automake autotools-dev git libusb-1.0-0 libusb-1.0-0-dev readline-common libreadline7 libreadline-dev autopoint libftdi1 libftdi1-dev python3-dev`
-execute autogen.sh
+1. execute autogen.sh
 1. `./configure --enable-lua`  with your favorite option.
+  - --enable-readline is not need because readline is already linked with lua.

 ## environment
-If you want to colourize repl, set environment variable `URJTAG_LUA_COLOR=1`
+If you want to colorize repl, set environment variable `URJTAG_LUA_COLOR=1`

 ## lua commands for urjtag
 ### urj_init()